aiven/aiven-docs/docs/products/kafka/howto/enable-kafka-tiered-storage.md

 ## Prerequisites

-- Access to a project set up in the [Aiven console](https://console.aiven.io/).
+- Access to an Aiven organization and at least one project.
 - Aiven for Apache Kafka® service with Apache Kafka version 3.6 or later.

     :::note